mrxzac/AccountChanger/README.md

 # Account Changer

 **Account Changer** is a powerful Spigot server-side plugin designed to enhance player convenience.
 It allows users to seamlessly switch their Minecraft accounts *in-game* via an intuitive GUI, eliminating the need to disconnect or use any client-side modifications.
+This plugin is useful for accounts management in offline servers, since it is designed originally for offline servers.

 ### Key Features
 - **In-Game Account Switching**: Change accounts directly from the server using a graphical interface.